AdobeDocs/analytics-learn.en/help/analysis-workspace/analyzing-customer-journeys/text-wrapping-and-multi-dimensional-flow.md

 ---
 title: Text-Wrapping and Multi-Dimensional Flow in Analysis Workspace
-seo-title: Text-Wrapping and Multi-Dimensional Flow in Analysis Workspace
 description: This video shows how to turn on and off label truncation in your flow visualization.
 Also, learn to drag and drop dimensions on to your flow for multi-dimensional flow analysis.
-seo-description: This video shows how to turn on and off label truncation in your flow visualization.
-Also, learn to drag and drop dimensions on to your flow for multi-dimensional flow analysis.
-uuid: cfa45999-9704-483a-a363-2717e4cbbfb3
 feature: analysis workspace - analyzing customer journeys
 topics:
 audience: analyst, marketer